23nigavin/gnn-feature-selection/README.md

 `src/masked_gnn.py` defines a simplified learned mask baseline.
 It is not a direct implementation of a specific paper.
 It learns one mask logit per feature, keeps the top-k entries, and trains a GCN on the masked feature matrix.

-## Synthetic Data
+## Synthetic Data and Future Work

+The main completed experiment pipeline in this repository is the Cora noise-sweep setup.
+In addition to that main pipeline, we began developing a synthetic dataset and synthetic experiment suite as future work.
+The purpose of this extension is to test the same feature-selection question in a more controlled setting where the true feature groups are known.

 `src/synthetic_data.py` creates binary synthetic graph datasets for controlled tests.
+Unlike Cora, where we do not know which feature dimensions are truly useful, the synthetic data explicitly tracks:

+- true signal features
+- random junk features
+- train-only spurious shortcut features

+This makes the synthetic setup useful for future analysis because it can measure not only accuracy, but also whether a feature-selection method is choosing meaningful features or being distracted by junk/spurious dimensions.

 The generator controls: